-There will be four (4) equally weighted assignments to be completed independently (no collaboration permitted) and submitted through Quercus by 11:59PM on lab days.
+There will be four (4) equally-weighted assignments to be completed independently (no collaboration permitted) and submitted through Quercus by 11:59PM on lab days.
 The schedule is included on the last pages of the syllabus.
 Assignment questions will be posted on Quercus no later than the Monday of your lab week.
 Assignments must be completed and submitted in the correct format(s) through the appropriate Quercus assignment by the deadlines.
-Late assignments and assignments in other formats or submitted in different ways will not be accepted.
+There are no extensions nor make-ups available for lab assignments.
+Late assignments and assignments in other formats or submitted in different ways (e.g., over email) will not be accepted.
 Although attendance/participation in lab is not necessary to earn credit for your lab assignment, you will have support from your instructor and TAs during lab.
 This level of lab assignment support will not be available at other times.